ponylang/pony-language-server/README.md

 - `libponyc-standalone` is needed for pony-ast to compile.
 Right now it is only built on linux, for macos you will need this change: https://github.com/ponylang/ponyc/pull/4303.
 For windows, you will have to find your own way at the moment.
+IMPORTANT: libponyc has to be compiled in debug mode

 - `stdlib` is required for libponyc to work, so the environment variable